salamankeli/helsinki-city-bike/README.md

 Shows the station id, name, total number of journeys starting from the station, and total number of journeys ending at the station.

 ## Technology choices
-Java version 17 or newer
+* Java version 17 or newer
-MySQL (8.0.31)
+* MySQL (8.0.31)
-Spring boot
+* Spring boot
-Maven
+* Maven
-JavaScript
+* JavaScript
-html
+* html
-css
+* css

 ## Configurations
-Create a local MySQL database called "city_bike_db" with a username "citybikeuser" and password "ThePassword" or change the the following settings from application.properties to match your configurations.
+Create a local MySQL database called "city_bike_db" with a username "citybikeuser" and password "ThePassword" or change the following settings from application.properties to match your configurations.
-#### spring.datasource.url=jdbc:mysql://localhost:3306/city_bike_db
+* spring.datasource.url=jdbc:mysql://localhost:3306/city_bike_db
-#### spring.datasource.username=citybikeuser
+* spring.datasource.username=citybikeuser
-#### spring.datasource.password=ThePassword
+* spring.datasource.password=ThePassword

 ## How to run the program.
 `.\mvnw spring-boot:run`